CodeYourFuture/fieldtrip-js2-coworkers/docs/sprint1/issues/uma-intro.md

 ## Next steps

-1. Close this issue to complete this onboarding step
+1. Close this issue to complete this onboarding step.

 2. Find the pull request I have opened.
 It has some boilerplate code and setup instructions.
 Review the code and once you're happy merge the PR.